DreamVB/MyLinksXE/README.md

 - Added export to Internet Explorer shortcuts
 - Changed the .cats format now look like an INI file
 - Up dated a few other things

+## Update Version XE2

+- Fixed small bug when importing categories.
+- Made a few updates to the GUI
+- You can now vote a star for your bookmark.
+- Added programs about box.
+- Done a few other adjustments

 ## Other
 This projected uses the lazarus-main-images-general_purpose more on this icon pack can be found here